- SCU Home Page

 Consulting and Public Speaking

-A wealth of articles and videos on governance, creating an ethical culture, leadership, bribery and corruption, professional ethics, and global business ethics.
+The Center's website offers a wealth of articles and videos on governance, creating an ethical culture, leadership, bribery and corruption, professional ethics, and global business ethics.

 Kirk O. Hanson, Center executive director, is SCU's John Courtney Murray S.J.
 University Professor of Social Ethics.
 He is one of the pioneers of the business ethics field and taught business ethics at the Stanford Graduate School of Business for 23 years.